Arcado Elementary School

 Students were rezoned from Camp Creek Elementary, Knight Elementary and Lilburn Elementary to form Arcado’s student body of 830 strong.
 The staff consisted of teachers from schools all over Gwinnett, as well as teachers who moved in from out-of-state.

 Students decided to call themselves the Arcado Astros because students at Arcado “Reach For The Stars.”
 A schoolwide vote by students determined the royal blue and gold school colors.
 In the second year of the school’s existence, a second mascot was unofficially adopted by our student body— the Panda, named Bamboo.
+The panda eventually became the school mascot and the Panda's name was changed to "Astro" to pay tribute to the initial school mascot.

 In 1987, kindergarten students began attending school for a full school day.
 At that time, it became necessary to provide additional classrooms to serve the Arcado student population.
 As a result, a 12-classroom addition was added to the school building.
 In 1999, the building received its second renovation, which included a special education suite, office remodeling, and the addition of three support classrooms.
 In 2007, a 10-classroom addition and renovation project was completed at Arcado.